lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3>Examples</h3>

 Lateral views are useful when dealing with repeating groups within a table, that is, not normalized tables.
-The examples show how to deal with tables that represent a 1-n relation and a n-m relation.
+The examples show how to deal with tables that represent a 1-n relation and an n-m relation.

 ```sql
 -- deal with a 1-n relation